 THE PROGRESSION STEPS

 - Drivers begin on the Mazda Road to Indy in the Cooper Tires USF2000 Championship Powered by Mazda, a revival of the highly regarded USF2000 series which ran from 1990 through 2006.
-The goal of the series is to provide a professional, entry-level open-wheel training ground serving as the ﬁrst step on the ladder to an IndyCar Series career.
+The goal of the series is to provide a professional, entry-level open-wheel training ground serving as the ﬁrst step on the ladder to a Verizon IndyCar Series career.

 - From there, drivers move on to the Pro Mazda Championship Presented by Cooper Tires, formerly known as the Star Mazda Championship, which has developed IndyCar Series stars Marco Andretti, James Hinchcliffe, Graham Rahal and Tristan Vautier, and rising star Conor Daly amongst others including NASCAR veteran Michael McDowell and BMW factory driver Joey Hand.